Mataranka, Northern Territory: World War II

 workshops camped in buildings made from paper bark trees and serviced wrecked and damaged vehicles.
 An ammunition depot was also in the locality.
 These depots were served by railway sidings off the main line.

+It was also home to a 'Native labour gang' with a large control camp established in the town; these are now sometimes referred to as the 'Aboriginal labour force' in recognition of the offensiveness of the original name given.
+The army, through the Native Affairs Branch, employed Aboriginal men to perform key roles throughout the Northern Territory and these gangs completed many large scale infrastructure projects and were instrumental to the war effort.
+In 1943 200 Aboriginal labourers were employed through this scheme and based at Mataranka; many of these men were working on railway gangs.

 Railways

 Mataranka was served by the original narrow gauge railway that closed in 1976 after cyclone damage.
 The new standard gauge railway opened in 2003.
 It passes about 20 km to the west of the town.